Vai al contenuto principale

 • Expected feedback on the applications:

-• Around the end of April 2024, for applications completed not later than Feb 6, 2024
+• Around the beginning of May 2025, for applications completed not later than Jan 30, 2025

 Scholarships for international students: please see here.